trifwn/Icarus/README.md

 # ICARUS

-Current BUILD IS UNSTABLE due to Major Refactoring for v1.0.0.
+Current BUILD IS the first stable ICARUS version.

 ## TASKS

+- Finish Documentation
+- Write Examples
-- Add jax backend
+- Add jax backend to handle all computations and provide derivatives
-- Create Parametric Analysis Module (Computation of Sensitivity Derivatives for all solvers)
-- Define Constrained Optimization Workflow
 - Add Lower Order Models and Analytical Formulas for Stability
 - Create Results Class to handle Analysis output.
 Specify some results such as AirfoilPolars, AirplanePolars, AirplaneStates etc..
 - Create Workflow Class to combine Analyses Together
+- Add doctests
+- Add the control parameters
+- Make Mission Class and Module to cover and model a flight envelope
+- Make low fidelity approximations.
+Conceptual Module more robust to work with Lagrange multipliers
+- Add GUI
+- Have the grid/meshing run on julia
+- Find alternative to matplotlib for visualization (3d graphics are slows).
+One alternative is plotly or julia.

 ---